commontime/com.commontime.cordova.splitscreen/README.md

-# phonegap-plugins
+# SplitScreen

-Repository to hold CommTime's PhoneGap plugins
+Plugin to add prerequisites for split screen capabilities on iOS.